Ten DAMs from the InDesign Out

 Besides the on-premise vs. cloud distinction, DAMs vary quite a bit in terms of feature sets, with differing forms of support for things like workflow, media asset management, and archival.
 Some go deep into areas beyond basic asset management, such as content management (Alfresco and Adobe Experience Manager, for example, have deep web content management features), product information management, and multi-channel publishing.
-The following are a few DAMs that each have a specific focus, giving some sense of the diversity of the DAM space.
+The following are two DAMs that each have a specific focus, giving some sense of the diversity of the DAM space.

 Stylelabs - PIM-centric asset management

 StyleLabs' Marketing ContentHub is just now bringing their Connector to market, which is InDesign-only, with their ContentHub UI providing asset search and navigation.
 I asked Stylelabs "what differentiates Marketing ContentHub from other DAMs?"
 And they quickly responded "the fact that we're not just a DAM".

 Marketing Content Hub has a definite focus on Product Information Management.
 There is distinct overlap between PIMs and DAMs, and we see PIMs serving as DAMs or DAMs serving as PIMs frequently: few systems are really designed to do both.
 Marketing ContentHub is not exactly a pure PIM either, it's more of a product content management system which may or may not replace a PIM.
 I would imagine it can be the PIM or work with a PIM, depending on requirements.